tldr-pages/tldr/pages/common/rlwrap.md

 # rlwrap

-> Add line editing, persistent history and prompt completion to an REPL command.
+> Add line editing, persistent history and prompt completion to a REPL command.
 > More information: <https://github.com/hanslub42/rlwrap>.

-- Run an REPL command with line editing, persistent history and prompt completion:
+- Run a REPL command with line editing, persistent history and prompt completion:

 `rlwrap {{command}}`